tranzystorekk/untangle/README.md

 ### CLI

-Here`s how the help message looks:
+Here's how the help message looks:

 ```console
 untangle <version>